top of page

 Anchor practice:

-Each night, ask: “Where did I love well today?” and “Where can I grow tomorrow?”
+In the evening, ask: “Where did I love well today?” and “Where can I grow higher tomorrow?”

 4. Humility - Knowing Who You Are and Who God Is🤍